roycesimon/MetaCraft/README.md

 3. Use the `mint` function to create new tokens and assign them to addresses.
 4. Use the `burn` function to destroy tokens held by specific addresses.

-## Note

-This contract is provided as a simple example and might lack some security and optimization features required for production-level token contracts.
-It's important to thoroughly audit and test any smart contract deployed on a live blockchain network.

-For questions, concerns, or improvements, feel free to contact the contract author or contributors.

 ---